Aimee Copping

 No opportunities posted.

-Aimee Copping is a musician, educator, composer and producer, and the creator of the Blackball electronic music program.
+Aimee Copping is a musician, educator, composer, writer and producer, and the creator of the Blackball electronic music program.

-Blackball was launched in Toronto’s Regent Park in 2015.
-Its mission is the free-of-charge delivery of electronic music technology and teaching to children and youth in under-resourced communities and incarcerated people.
-Now in its sixth year, Blackball has reached hundreds of community members across Ontario and received major funding from the Ontario Arts Council and Musagetes.
+Blackball was launched in Toronto’s Regent Park in 2015 and delivers electronic music technology and teaching to children and youth in under-resourced communities at no cost to the user.
+Blackball has reached hundreds of community members across Ontario and received funding from the Ontario Arts Council, Musagetes, the Guelph Community Foundation—and the Guelph Arts Council.

 In 2016, Aimee began a four-year collaboration with Pros and Cons, a songwriting project for imprisoned people.
 She established a dedicated music production space inside a federal penitentiary, Grand Valley Institution For Women in Kitchener, and collaborated with inmates in songwriting, vocal technique and music production in immersive one-on-one workshopping.
 Aimee Copping has produced two Pros and Cons albums, Undisclosed Location in 2018 and, in 2020, Private Town.